About Museum of the Slovak National Uprising

 In 1943 Edvard Benes, head of the Czechoslovak government in exile in London, began planning for an overthrow of the puppet government.
 On 29 August 1944 the Slovak National Uprising (Slovenskeho narodneho povstania or SNP in Slovak) began in Banksa Bystrica.
 The rebels included not only Slovaks, Czechs, Poles, and Hungarians, but fighters from as far away as Britain, Canada, and the United States.
 Although the uprising was ultimately unsuccessful, it remains an important part of Slovakia’s history, and 29 August is celebrated as a national holiday.

 The Museum of the Slovak National Uprising gives a comprehensive view of the conflict, including the political climate in Czechoslovakia and Slovakia at the beginning of the war, the different factions who opposed Nazi rule, and the stories of individual members of the rebel forces.
-It uses audiovisual displays as well as artifacts, and is presented fully in English as well as Slovak.
+It uses audio-visual displays as well as artefacts, and is presented fully in English as well as Slovak.

-Outside the museum is a display of tanks, guns, and an airplane.
+Outside the museum is a display of Czecholsovak, Russian and German tanks, guns, an airplane and a life-sized model trench.
 This display is free, and open even when the museum is not.

 Discover the best Historic Sites in Slovakia, from Spis Castle to St Elisabeth Cathedral and more, includes an interactive map of Slovakian cultural locations and monuments.